Skip to content

 Every Upjack entity conforms to a two-layer JSON Schema composition.
 The base entity schema defines common metadata fields shared by all entities across all apps.
 The app entity schema defines domain-specific fields for a particular entity type.
 These are composed at validation time using JSON Schema allOf.

-Entities are stored as individual JSON files in the tenant workspace git repository.
+Entities are stored as individual JSON files in the workspace directory.
+The workspace root is configurable via the UPJACK_ROOT environment variable, a --root CLI argument, or defaults to .upjack in the current directory.
 In the full platform runtime, every write operation (create, update, delete) is a git commit, providing a complete audit trail.

 Implementation note: The upjack library handles file I/O only.
 Git commits are the responsibility of the hosting platform or calling code.
 The commit conventions below describe the intended platform behavior, not current library behavior.